xiufengliu/incubator-zeppelin/README.md

 **License:** [Apache 2.0](https://github.com/apache/incubator-zeppelin/blob/master/LICENSE)

 **Zeppelin**, a web-based notebook that enables interactive data analytics.
 You can make beautiful data-driven, interactive and collaborative documents with SQL, Scala and more.
+This pull request improves zepplin to make the paragraphs to execute in sequencial order from top to buttom.
+This feature can be used as the ETL for cleansing data.

 Core feature:
    * Web based notebook style editor.